A poem on Men Are from Mars, Women Are from Venus

 Oops, I’ve missed another deadline, oh what a pity!

-Now to head home on trains which rarely ever work.
+Now to head home on trains that rarely ever work.

 And I somehow fancy that I’d like to change with Clancy (and Nancy),